Privacy Policy

 What personal information do we collect?

-(d) from public sources (such as LinkedIn).
+4. from public sources (such as LinkedIn).

-Personal Information we collect from you directly:
+Personal information we collect from you directly

-Personal Information we collect from your device(s):
+Personal information we collect from your device(s)

-We may collect information from the device(s) you use to access the Websites such as your Internet Protocol (IP) address; device type; dates and times you visit and use the Websites; activity on the Websites and referring websites or applications; Uniform Resource Locators, or URLs (i.e., website addresses) visited prior to arriving and after leaving our Websites; and approximate geolocation.
+We may collect information from the device(s) you use to access the Websites, such as your Internet Protocol (IP) address; device type; dates and times you visit and use the Websites; activity on the Websites and referring websites or applications; Uniform Resource Locators, or URLs (i.e., website addresses) visited prior to arriving and after leaving our Websites; and approximate geolocation.
 We typically collect this information through the use of cookies and similar technologies.
-For more information on how we use cookies, please see our Cookie Notice.

-Personal Information we collect from third parties:
+Personal information we collect from third parties

 We may collect your personal information from third parties, including the following: